DragonFly On-Line Manual Pages

 fetch Fetch packages from a remote repository.

-info Display information about installed packages and package files.
+info Display information about installed packages.

 install